 - (c) The nature, timing and extent of planned further audit procedures at the assertion level, as determined under SSA 330. - (d) Other planned audit procedures that are required to be carried out so that the engagement complies with SSAs.
 (Ref: Para.
 A12-A14) - 10.
 The auditor shall update and change the overall audit strategy and the audit plan as necessary during the course of the audit.
 (Ref: Para.
-A15) - 11.
+A15) - 10A.
+The engagement partner shall review the overall audit strategy and audit plan. - 11.
 Not used.